leonardocox/Browser-Game/README.md

 One bug I found is in my deployment my images will not load and I am not sure why, still looking into it, https://leonardocox.github.io/Browser-Game/ is link to page

+---

+Just fixed the code for the problem above, I had the assets linked absolutely instead of the correct way!